budarin/use-react-redux/README.en.md

 export const appMiddlewares = [loggerMiddleware];
 ```

-let's describe the redux components of our redux store
+let's describe the components of our redux store

 ducks.js